mickfuzz/phd4/_posts/thesis_chapters/2023-2-2-Literature_review.md

     - informal/ formal / non-formal  - a spectrum
     - communities of learners and practice
     - PBL, UBL and other semi-formal interventions
+  - Informal, participatory game making communities
+    - Game playing and making communities - community activities around the game Gee / Ito
+    - Games as funds of knowledge
+    - Inequality of access to participatory culture - ITO
   - Examples informal community creation in practice and research
+      - Parents as brokers in tech use / learning - Roque et al, Barron, Correa
       - 5th dimension
       - Mantle of the Expert (and drama processes games)
-  - Examples in existing game making practice and researched programs
-    - Game playing and making communities - community activities around the game Gee / Ito
-    - Games as funds of knowledge
-    - Parents as brokers in tech use / learning - Roque et al, Barron, Correa

   - Tools and Concepts & Terminology  - see glossary at end
       - Code playgrounds
       - Game Design Patterns